 The financial distractions of the fabulously broke

 Once upon a time like many in LGBTQ people, we were more concerned about living for today than preparing for tomorrow.
 These financial distractions are why we struggle to be debt free and why we feel insecure about retirement.
 It kept us from our hopes and dreams.
 Can you relate?

 My mind wanders to amazing places, both real and imaginary like a techno lit dance floor with shirtless muscle men clouded in fumes of dry ice.
 I was using the elliptical machine at our gym recently.
 The TV in front of me was playing music videos, kinda like MTV when MTV played music videos and not Jerry Springer auditions.
 There were two videos in a row that reminded me of the early 2000s and took me back to our clubbing days, nights of financial distractions when we danced until morning.

 Neither David nor I were “club kids”, per se.
 We were slightly too old to qualify.
 We didn’t dress in raver clothes.
 We, also, didn’t go clubbing every weekend, as required by the club kid mafia but did go most weekends and some school nights.
 We went frequently enough that it was rare that we had to pay to get into the clubs.

 The mid-90s to mid-2000s were the golden years of Denver’s gay club-scene.
-There were dozens of gay clubs, bars and restaurants to let your unicorn run.
+There were dozens of gay clubs, bars and restaurants to let your unicorn fly.
 There was anything from techno to leather, from bear to piano and gym boyz to drag queens.
 I moved to Denver from Philly and was used to and hoped for a decent gay scene.
 I was relieved to learn that my passion for snowboarding didn’t bring my disco days to a glittering halt.

 Caught in a bad romance